teodorlu/bbup.teod.eu/README.md

 ## Thank you

-This project copies heavily from [rustup].
+This project is based heavily on [rustup].
 Thank you!

 [rustup]: https://rustup.rs/